Woman Accused Of Telling Black Couple At Brooklyn Dog Park, 'Stay In Your Hood'

 “I tried to explain, like, ‘I think you have the wrong dog,’ and then she just starts, like, going completely out of left field,” Joseph said.
 “At that point, I’m like, look, what you’re doing is deeply, deeply offensive, deeply racist, and I want to get this on camera because I don’t want there to be any misconceptions about what took place here.”

 Steve Tracy was also at the park with his golden retriever and says he had just met Joseph and Landon and they were all making small talk while the dogs ran around.
-He can also be seen at the end of the recording.READ MORE: Police Seize 7 Vans Allegedly Used As Airbnb Rentals In Manhattan
+He can also be seen at the end of the recording.READ MORE: Gabby Petito's Tragic Death Prompts Broader Discussion About Toxic Relationships

 “You were right here watching this entire thing.
 Did she just not just stand here and tell us to stay in our hood?”
 Joseph asks in the video.